Ways to Listen

 WRS is Switzerland's only 24/7 English-language radio station and is the Swiss partner of the BBC World Service.
 We've been on air for 21 years in the Suisse Romande and have now extended our coverage to include Deutschschweiz!
 Tune in for fun chat, events coverage, BBC news, competitions, and top UK and US music hits.

-Listen to WRS on your DAB+ radio in Zurich, Geneva, Basel-Stadt, Basel-Landschaft, Zug, Lucerne, Vaud, Winterthur, as well as the surrounding border regions in France and Germany… with more regions coming soon!
+Listen to WRS on your DAB+ radio in Zurich, Geneva, Bern, Basel-Stadt, Basel-Landschaft, Zug, Lucerne, Vaud, Winterthur, as well as the surrounding border regions in France and Germany… with more regions coming soon!

 Not sure what DAB+ is?
 There’s a bunch more info at the bottom of this page.

 To find WRS on your DAB+ radio, in all areas outside central Zurich, simply search for WRS and click 'select'.
-Depending where you are, you may get the cantonal abbreviation showing which transmitter your radio is tuned to - GE for Geneva for example.
+Depending on where you are, you may get the cantonal abbreviation showing which transmitter your radio is tuned to - GE for Geneva for example.

 In Zurich, we have teamed up with SKUIZZ - a radio station which plays the best new dance mixes overnight.
 You can listen to WRS every day from 6AM - 7PM (7AM - 8PM on Sundays) but you need to search for SKUIZZ on your DAB+ radio.